 The Company owned a fifty percent interest in a joint venture with THQ Inc. ("THQ"), which developed, published and distributed interactive entertainment software for the leading hardware game platforms in the home video game market.
-Pursuant to a Settlement Agreement and Mutual Release (the "Agreement") dated December 22, 2009, the joint venture was terminated on December 31, 2009 and THQ is obligated to pay the Company fixed payments in the aggregate amount of \$20.0 million, to be paid in installments of \$6.0 million on each of June 30, 2010 (payment received in June 2011) and \$4.0 million on each of June 30, 2012 and 2013 which the Company will record as income on a cash basis when received, as the Company cannot reasonably assure its collectability.
+Pursuant to a Settlement Agreement and Mutual Release (the "Agreement") dated December 22, 2009, the joint venture was terminated on December 31, 2009 and THQ was obligated to pay the Company fixed payments in the aggregate amount of \$20.0 million, to be paid in installments of \$6.0 million on each of June 30, 2010 (payment received in June 2010) and 2011 (payment received in June 2011) and \$4.0 million on each of June 30, 2012 and 2013.
 Pursuant to an amendment to the Agreement, the 2012 installment is to be paid \$2.0 million on June 20, 2012 (payment received in June 2012) and \$1.0 million plus accrued interest of 5% per annum on each of August 30, 2012 (payment received in August 2012) and October 30, 2012 (payment received in October 2012) and the 2013 installment was to be paid in ten equal monthly non-interest bearing installments of \$0.4 million commencing on February 28, 2013.
 On December 19, 2012, THQ filed voluntary petitions under Chapter 11 of the U.S. Bankruptcy Court, and on January 24, 2013 the US Bankruptcy Court approved the sale of most of THQ's assets to multiple buyers.
 Given that the final payment received from THQ (in October 2012) was within 90 days of their filing for bankruptcy, the Company has not recognized this payment as revenue and has reserved the amount received pending the final settlement of THQ's assets in accordance with bankruptcy law.

 The Company owns a fifty percent interest in a joint venture ("Pacific Animation Partners") with the U.S. entertainment subsidiary of a leading Japanese advertising and animation production company.
 The joint venture was created to develop and produce a boys' animated television show, which it licenses worldwide for television broadcast as well as consumer products.
 The Company is producing and marketing toys based upon the television program under a license from the joint venture.
 The joint venture has also licensed certain other merchandising rights to third parties.
 The Company is responsible for fifty percent of the operating expenses of the joint venture and thirty-one percent of the production costs of the television show.
 The joint venture completed and delivered 26 episodes of the first season of the show, which began airing in February 2012.
-The joint venture has also delivered 18 episodes of the second season of the show, which began airing in April 2013, with 8 more episodes to be delivered in the coming 3 months.
-Production on an additional 13 episodes has commenced and is planned to be completed by Fall 2014.
-The Company is responsible for production costs in the aggregate amount of approximately \$6.3 million, of which \$1.4 million and \$2.2 million were paid in 2012 and 2013, respectively.
+The joint venture has also delivered 26 episodes of the 2nd season of the show, which began airing in April 2013.
+Production on an additional 13 episodes has commenced and is planned to be completed and delivered by late fall 2013.
+The Company is responsible for production costs in the aggregate amount of approximately \$5.7 million, of which \$1.4 million and \$1.6 million were paid in 2012 and 2013, respectively.
 The Company's investment is being accounted for using the equity method.
-For the three months ended March 31, 2012 and 2013, the Company recognized income from the joint venture of \$53,739 and a loss of \$646,355, respectively, including producer fees and royalty income from the joint venture in the amount of \$77,638 and \$186,770.
+For the three months ended June 30, 2012 and 2013, the Company recognized a loss from joint venture of \$97,941 and a loss of \$805,489, respectively.
+For six months ended June 30, 2012 and June 30, 2013 the Company recognized a loss from the joint venture of \$44,202 and a loss of \$1.45 million, respectively, including producer fees and royalty income from the joint venture in the amount of \$77,638 and \$337,642 for the six months ended June 30, 2012 and 2013, respectively.